 7. Know the characteristics of endospores, the difference between a vegetative cell and endospore, and the general process of sporulation

 8. Know descriptions of the basic bacterial shapes (bacillus, coccus, etc.).

 9. Know the differences between Bacteria and Archaea

 10. Be able to identify examples of gram (-) bacilli, gram (-) curved bacilli, gram (-) cocci, gram (+) bacilli, gram (+) cocci, acid-fast bacilli, and cell wall-less bacteria

 11. Be able to define and give examples of obligate intracellular parasites, Enterobacteriaceae, spore-forming bacilli, and spirochetes

 12. Know any specific characteristics of certain bacterial species if listed

 2. Know the basic characteristics of fungi, including their methods of reproduction

-5. Know the basic characteristics of protozoans and be able to identify examples of protozoans based on their mode of locomotion.
+5. Know the basic characteristics of protozoans and be able to identify examples of protozoans based on their mode of locomotion (Flagellated, Amoeboid, etc)

-7. Be able to match each helminth with the name of the disease it causes and know the basic descriptions of the diseases or organisms if indicated (especially method of transmission).
+7. Be able to match each helminth with the name of the disease it causes and know the basic descriptions of the diseases (organs affected and methods of transmission)